0foo/study_notes/rhcsa-summary/topics/access_permisssions.md

 * directory default = 777
 * subtract umask from this
 * note: cannot set files to execute with umask!!! (only manually)
+    * WILL ROUND DOWN (i.e. umask of 055 is 044 for files)
 * execute on directory mean can navigate to them
+* put in /etc/profile and reboot to make permanant

 ### Set guid: EXAM OBJECTIVE
 * anyone who creates new files/directories will create them with the group of the directory instead of their default user group